TLF-Contract-Claims-Insight-96.jpg

 The Board also rejected various other arguments advanced by the contractor to hold the government liable for breach of contract.
 For instance, the government was found to have no contractual duty to provide access to relevant facilities.
 The government also did not breach the implied duty of good faith and fair dealing.
 The contractor was also unsuccessful in its constructive change claim.
 Thus, the government motion for summary judgment on these issues was granted.
 Notably, however, the contractor’s motion for partial summary judgment for termination for convenience costs was denied as the Board found the record insufficiently developed on the issue of whether the contractor was entitled to payment for the contractually defined minimum fuel reserves and bowser quantities that were necessary to ensure an uninterrupted fuel supply to meet the fuel deliveries.
 Specifically, the record was unclear regarding the contractor’s options for mitigating the loss of the contractual minimum reserves.
 The record was similarly incomplete regarding whether the contractor obtained the contractually required insurance to offset some of the claimed termination costs.
 Thus, the Board’s decision did not resolve the contractor’s entire appeal, leaving open an avenue for recovery of termination costs related to the contractually defined minimum fuel reserves, especially the fuel reserves stored at government sites – provided the contractor can prove the fact of loss with certainty and the amount of its loss with sufficient certainty such that the determination of the amount of damages is more than mere speculation.

 In contracts for commercial products that include the clause at FAR 52.212-4, Contract Terms and Conditions – Commercial Products and Commercial Services, the allocation of risk of loss at various stages of delivery depends upon whether the contract is FOB origin or destination.
 However, in certain situations, it may not be apparent whether the risk of loss lies with the government or the contractor.
 Such circumstances may particularly arise when delivering commercial items in dangerous and austere conditions.
-In these cases, contractors must review the contract as a whole to determine the allocation of risk of loss, including the impact of any relevant risk-shifting clauses, such as the clause specifically allocating the liability to perform the contract in dangerous or austere conditions on the contractor.
+In these cases, contractors must review the contract as a whole to determine the allocation of risk of loss.
 Contractors should be aware that the risk of loss terms of the clause at FAR 52.212-4 may be tailored per the on-the-ground realities of performing the contract as long as the modified terms are consistent with customary commercial practices.
 Such modifications can be accomplished by amending the solicitation or the contract.
 Proactively modifying the risk of loss terms for their commercial products contracts can be an effective strategy for contractors to manage their risk in accordance with any evolving circumstances impacting delivery.

 This Federal Contract Claims Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.